ThomasLecat/learning-to-learn-1/README.md

 Bandits environments are stateless but the training is organised in fake episodes during which the internal state of the LSTM is kept.
 The length of these fake episode is 100 in these experiments but can be set to a different value using the argument -n when calling train.py or test.py

+### Note : distinctive features of bandit environments

+Bandits environments are stateless, so there is now observation to input the agent's network.
+As described in the original paper Learning to Reinforcement Learn, the input of the agent's network when using bandit environments is a concatenation of :
+* the last action
+* the last reward
+* the timestep within the (fake) episode

 # How to

 First, set the values of the parameters you want in config.py